 Images are frozen immutable snapshots of live containers.
 Containers are running (or stopped) instances of some image.

 Start with the base image called 'ubuntu'.
 Let's run bash interactively within the ubuntu image and create a file.
-We'll use the -i and -t flags to give us an interactive bash shell.
+We'll use the

 root@48cff2e9be75:/# ls